 Investments in Tax-exempt Mortgage Revenue Bonds.
 The fair values of the Company's investments in tax-exempt mortgage revenue bonds have each been based on a discounted cash flow or yield to maturity analysis.
 The Company uses this same valuation methodology to estimate the fair value market adjustment for its mortgage bond purchase commitments.
 There is no active trading market for the tax-exempt mortgage revenue bonds and price quotes for the tax-exempt mortgage revenue bonds are not available.
 If available, the General Partner may also consider price quotes on similar tax-exempt mortgage revenue bonds or other information from external sources, such as pricing services.
 The estimates of the fair values of these tax-exempt mortgage revenue bonds, whether estimated by the Company or based on external sources, are based largely on unobservable inputs the General Partner believes would be used by market participants.
 Additionally, the calculation methodology used by the external sources and the Company encompasses the use of judgment in its application.
 To validate changes in the fair value of the Company's investments in tax-exempt mortgage revenue bonds between reporting periods, management looks at the key inputs such as changes in the current market yields on similar bonds as well as changes in the operating performance of the underlying property serving as collateral for each bond.
-We validate that the changes in the estimated fair value of the tax-exempt mortgage revenue bonds move with the changes in these monitored factors.
-Given these facts the fair value measurement of the Company's investment in tax-exempt mortgage revenue bonds is categorized as a Level 3 input.
+We validate that the changes in the estimated fair value of the tax-exempt mortgage revenue bonds is categorized as a Level 3 input.
 The approximately \$4.9 million estimated fair market value adjustment - mortgage bond purchase commitment liability is also categorized as a Level 3 input.
 This unrealized loss was recorded in other comprehensive income (loss) during the three months ended September 30, 2013.

 Investment in Public Housing Capital Fund Trust Certificates.
 The fair value of the Company's investment in Public Housing Capital Fund Trust Certificates has been based on a yield to maturity analysis performed by the General Partner.
 There is no active trading market for the trusts' certificates owned by the Company but the General Partner will look at estimated values as determined by pricing services when available.
 The estimates of the fair values of these trusts' certificates begin with the current market yield rate for a "AAA" rated tax-free municipal bond for a term consistent with the weighted-average life of each of the Public Housing Capital Fund trusts adjusted largely for unobservable inputs the General Partner believes would be used by market participants.
-Additionally, the calculation methodology used by external pricing services and the Company encompasses the use of judgment in its application.
-We validate that the changes in the estimated fair value of Public Housing Capital Fund Trust Certificates move with the changes in the market yield rates of investment grade rated tax-exempt municipal bonds with similar length of terms.
+Additionally, the calculation methodology used by external pricing services move with the changes in the estimated fair value of Public Housing Capital Fund Trust Certificates move with the changes in the market yield rates of investment grade rated tax-exempt municipal bonds with similar length of terms.
 Given these facts the fair value measurement of the Company's investment in Public Housing Capital Fund Trust Certificates is categorized as a Level 3 input.